BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 ###  **17\.
 General Terms**.

-17.1. _Assignmen_ t.
+17.1. _Assignment_.
 Except as otherwise set forth in this Agreement, neither party may assign this Agreement without the prior consent of the other party, except that either party may assign this Agreement in connection with a merger, reorganization, acquisition, or other transfer of all or substantially